Creating Your First Branch

 1. Make sure you are in view mode (not the editor).

-2. Below the page title, open the Page Branching byline.
+2. Below the page title, open the Page Branching modal:

 Confluence opens your new branch page.
 It starts as a copy of the original page body.
 Edit the branch freely – the original page stays unchanged.